navapbc/tf-ecs-example/README.md

 ### The demo

-Create a fully functional ECS cluster and service: [docs/demo.md](docs/demo.md)
+We've included a demo tutorial which allows you to create a fully functional ECS cluster and service: [docs/demo.md](docs/demo.md)